 Chondroitin sulfate/glucosamine has been used as a prescription or over-the-counter drug for the treatment of OA in Europe for more than 20 years and has been approved as a government compensatory health insurance.
-The raw material of chondroitin sulfate for drug production is high purity (95%) and low MR.
+The raw material of chondroitin sulfate for drug production is a high purity (95%) and low MR.

 Chondroitin sulfate from Australia belongs to nutritional and health products.
 Common chondroitin sulfate products on the market are used to prevent and treat OA.
 Australia classifies nutritional and health medicines into adjuvant medicines, which are administered by the Drug Administration of the Federal Ministry of Health.

 In 1992, CosaminDS, a patented product of chondroitin sulfate and glucosamine produced by Bioiberica AS Pharmaceutical Company in Spain, was examined and approved by FDA in accordance with the Regulations on Drug, Food and Cosmetics Administration.
 The United States has identified such cartilage protectors as dietary supplements rather than drugs.

 In developed countries, OA is a common joint disease.
 The most common symptoms are pain and loss of function caused by articular cartilage damage.
 About 27 million people in the United States suffer from OA, and annual social consumption is estimated to exceed $60 billion.
 Owing to the aging of the population, the number of OA patients has increased rapidly.
 It is estimated that the number of OA patients will double between 2005 and 2030, which will become one of the major social and economic burdens.

 As symptomatic slow-acting drugs for OA, chondroitin sulfate has the following clinical benefits:

 (3) reducing consumption of non-steroidal anti-inflammatory drugs or analgesics.